YBTopaz8/YBTopaz8/ReadMe.md

 ## 🚀 About Me

-I am Currently an MSc graduate Software Engineer, proficient in System Analysis and Design.
+I am Currently an MSc graduate Software Programmer, proficient in System Analysis and Design.

 Software programming in various OOP languages is what passions me.